ucan-wg/invocation/README.md

 ### 7.2.3 Effects

-Some [Task]s may describe complex workflows with multiple, sometimes concurrent, steps.
-Such [Task]s MAY capture each state update using `out` of the chained [Receipt] and consequent (concurrent) steps using `fx` [Invocation]s.
+Some [Task]s may represent step in a complex workflow with multiple, sometimes concurrent, steps.
+Such [Task]s MAY capture state of the workflow in the `out` field of the [Receipt] and specify consequent step(s) using [Promise] in the `fx` field of the [Receipt].

-The OPTIONAL `fx` field, if present MUST contain set of concurrent [Invocation]s that need to be run by the [Executor] to complete execution of the ongoing [Invocation].
-[Executor] MUST run contained [Invocation]s concurrently unless they are ordered using promise pipelining.
+The OPTIONAL `fx` field, if present MUST contain link to a [Promise].
+[Executor] SHOULD perform the [Task] underlying a [Promise] in the `fx` field to progress a workflow execution.

-If `fx` field is omitted, or if field is set to an empty list it denote an end of the execution.
+If `fx` field is omitted, it denote an completion of the workflow execution.

 ### 7.2.4 Linked Receipts

-When [Invocation] consists of multiple steps, each step MAY produce a receipt, each subsequent one SHOULD be chained with previous receipt using `origin` field.
+Some [Invocation]s may represent step in a complex workflow with multiple steps.
+Each completed step in such a workflow would have corresponding [Receipt].
+Each subsequent receipt SHOULD set `origin` field to a [Receipt] link of the preeceding step.
+This establishes a signed chain of receipts that leading to any one Receipt.

+The `origin` field MUST be omitted for [Invocation]s that represent first or only step in the workflow.

 ### 6.2.4 Metadata Fields